European Film Promotion: History

 Its predecessor was the European distribution organisation European Film Distribution Office (EFDO) which had been established by Dieter Kosslick and others in Hamburg in 1988 as a pilot project of the European MEDIA I funding programme.
 The concept of a network was taken up and further developed by the initial ten members of the European Film Promotion association when it was founded in 1997.
 The network's President is Martin Martin Schweighofer (Austrian Film Commission) and Sonja Heinen took over the responsibility for its management from her predecessor and EFP co-founder Renate Rose in 2017.

 Partners

 EFP is financially supported by the Creative Europe – MEDIA Programme of the European Union and by its member organisations.
 The Hamburg-based office is backed by the German Federal Government Commissioner for Culture and the Media, the Film Fund Hamburg Schleswig-Holstein, and the Ministry of Culture of the City of Hamburg.

+Awards

+Arab Critics' Awards for European Films

+In 2019, EFP launched the Arab Critics' Awards for European Films in tandem with the Arab Cinema Center (ACC) and with the support of Creative Europe MEDIA.
+Picked up by Arab critics from a shortlist of films selected from a pool of submissions, the winner is announced at the El Gouna Film Festival.

+Winners include God Exists, Her Name Is Petrunya (2019), Undine (2020), 107 Mothers (2021), EO (2022), Fallen Leaves (2023), and The Seed of the Sacred Fig (2024).

+Latin American Critics' Award for European Films

+In 2024, EFP established the Latin American Critics' Award for European Films.
+Held in cooperation with the Guadalajara International Film Festival and featuring the support of Creative Europe MEDIA, it is bestowed by a jury of Latin American members to a film out of three finalists, which are in turn selected from a set of films submitted by national film academies or committees from European countries.

+Winners include The Teachers' Lounge (2024) and Deaf (2025).